 Date Action September Conference organisation Consider holding a meeting at BAAL's annual conference with SIG convenors.
-Contact next year's conference LOC to ensure that somebody is appointed to organise the SIG tracks (or talk to them at September EC meeting). early BAAL conference LOC to prompt SIG coordinator to ask SIGs if they wish to October hold EITHER a track (based upon individual proposals) OR a colloquium (on a SIG-related theme).
+Contact next year's conference LOC to ensure that somebody is appointed to organise the SIG tracks (or talk to them at September EC meeting).
+Early October BAAL conference LOC to prompt SIG coordinator to ask SIGs if they wish to hold EITHER a track (based upon individual proposals) OR a colloquium (on a SIG-related theme).
 The former is the default and more usual practice.
-Once conference call is out, SIG co-ordinator to advise SIG convenors to advertise their SIG track; and to send a general email to BAAL, drawing November- people's attention to the SIG presence at the conference.
-March LOC to approach SIG convenors (through SIG co-ordinator) for abstract reviewers (usually two main reviewers and a supplementary one).
-May LOC to approach SIG convenors (through SIG co-ordinator) to approve the May track and its running order; and to check who from the SIG will be chairing.
+November- March Once conference call is out, SIG co-ordinator to advise SIG convenors to advertise their SIG track; and to send a general email to BAAL, drawing people's attention to the SIG presence at the conference.
+LOC to approach SIG convenors (through SIG co-ordinator) for abstract reviewers (usually two main reviewers and a supplementary one).
+May LOC to approach SIG convenors (through SIG co-ordinator) to approve the track IVIUY and its running order; and to check who from the SIG will be chairing.
 LOC to include SIGs in timetable and keep SIG co-ordinator updated.
 SIG coordinator to remind SIG convenors to contact speakers by email to introduce themselves and the SIGs.
 Annual reports June/July SIG coordinator to remind SIG treasurers to complete financial report and send receipts for end of June deadline for auditing.
 Liaise with BAAL accountant.
 Gather reports, receipts and cheques together and send to accountant.
 Feed back to SIG treasurers after audit.
 Remind SIG convenors to complete annual report for mid-August deadline.
-Consider holding online meeting with convenors at some point in year.
-Throughout Check and approve BAAL SIG event budgets (with BAAL treasurer) year Remind SIGs to produce post-event reports and send to BAAL newsletter. year Process any applications for new SIGs (to be taken to January EC meeting) Answer queries from SIGs.
+Throughout year Consider holding online meeting with convenors at some point in year.
+Check and approve BAAL SIG event budgets (with BAAL treasurer) Remind SIGs to produce post-event reports and send to BAAL newsletter.
+Process any applications for new SIGs (to be taken to January EC meeting) Answer queries from SIGs.
+Ensuring relevant parts of the website are kept updated Keeping BAAL Media Officer informed of SIG events.